August in world missions history: It happened today!

 - August 20, 1961 -- Missionary translator

-William Sedat presented the completed New Testament to the Kekchi Indians of Guatemala
+William Sedat presented the completed New Testament to the Kekchi tribal people of

 - August 21, 1883 - Presbyterian missionary Kate Mills illustrated the frustrations and challenges of language learning in China when she wrote to her medical doctor father Samuel A. Wilson saying, "It is one thing to be able to make them understand in conversation and quite another to be sufficiently correct to preach."
 In a May 23 letter, Kate had related how a friend of hers received a can full of dead cockroaches because a request she made to household help had

 - August 22, 1670 - English missionary John Eliot founded a church for Native Americans at Martha's Vineyard, Massachusetts